jhamlet/sake-node/README.md

 #### FileList#existing

-Will return all of the files that actually exist.
+Will return a new `FileList` with all of the files that actually exist.

 #### FileList#notExisting

-Will return all of the files that do not exist.
+Will return a new `FileList` all of the files that do not exist.

 #### FileList#extension(ext)

-Returns all paths that match the given extension.
+Returns a new `FileList` with all paths that match the given extension.

 ~~~js
 fl.extension(".scss").forEach(function (path) {